ory/docs/docs/kratos/concepts/email-sms.md

 ### Sender Address and Template Customization

-You can customize the sender address and email templates.
+You can customize the sender address and email templates by overriding path to the templates folder.
+See more about custom templates in templates section.

 ```yaml title="path/to/my/kratos/config.yml"
 # $ kratos -c path/to/my/kratos/config.yml serve